How to keep your employees motivated before Christmas holidays

 Celebrate the Year’s Successes

-Here are some meaningful and simple ways to award employees with both words and tangible rewards:
+Here are some meaningful and simple ways to award employees :

 Words of Recognition

-• Personalized Thank-You Notes: Handwritten or emailed notes that highlight specific contributions.
+• Thank-You Notes: Handwritten or notes sent by email that feature certain contributions.

 Awards and Incentives

-• "Employee of the Year/Quarter" Awards: Highlight individuals who consistently went above and beyond.
+• "Employee of the Year/Quarter" Awards: Draw attention to the individuals who consistently went the extra mile and showed incredible results.

-• Peer-Nominated Awards: Let team members vote for colleagues under fun categories like “Most Uplifting Colleague,” “Creative Thinker,” or “Unsung Hero.”
+• Peer-Nominated Awards: Vote for colleagues under fun categories like "Most Positive Colleague," "Creative Thinker," or "Most Productive Employee."

-• Gift Cards: Easy and versatile, gift cards to popular stores or restaurants are always appreciated.
+• Gift Cards: Gift cards to popular stores, beauty studios, or restaurants are always welcomed.

 Share What’s Coming Next